Skip to main content

 News and Updates RSS

-Nova Scotia Health’s Research Fund is an internal funding program at Nova Scotia Health that aims to build the capacity of Nova Scotia Health researchers and help catalyze new research opportunities.
+Nova Scotia Health’s Research Fund is an internal funding program that builds the capacity of Nova Scotia Health researchers and helps catalyze new research opportunities.

 Support for the development of Research Fund applications will be provided on a first come, first served basis.
 Please contact the Research Methods Unit (RMU) at least four weeks prior to the funding deadline if you’re seeking full support for the development of your grant application.